reema0814/Azure-Synapse-Analytics-Day/08-data-science-with-spark.md

 In this exercise, you will train a machine learning model using AutoML with Spark compute.
 You will use the model registered in Azure Machine Learning to make predictions using the T-SQL `Predict` statement.

-For context, the following are the high-level steps taken to create a Spark ML based model and deploy it, so it is ready for use from T-SQL.
+For context, the following are the high-level steps taken to create a Spark ML-based model and deploy it, so it is ready for use from T-SQL.

 ![The process for registering and using a model](media/ex08-model-registration-process.png "Review model registration process")

-The steps are performed using a combination data science and data engineering work in Azure Synapse Analytics workspaces:
+The steps are performed using a combination of data science and data engineering work in Azure Synapse Analytics workspaces:

 - Within a Synapse Spark notebook, a data scientist will: